Astron (ship)

 Astron (previously named Esmeralda and Bonnie) is a shipwreck located off the coast of Punta Cana in the Dominican Republic.
 She was a Russian-owned cargo ship built in France by Chantiers de l'Atlantique during 1957.
 She was 127 m long, 27,990 gross tons, and was a motor ship.

-Astron was delivering 60 tons of corn to Cuba on 7 April 1978, when she ran aground at Punta Cana during a storm.
-However, there is no hurricane or tropical storm listed during this date in the history of the Atlantic Hurricane season of 1978.
-This ship either hit a mine, was torpedoed, or intentionally scuttled, evidenced by the extensive ripped steel of the lower hull.
-She broke into two distinct sections with the bow above the water and the stern underwater, with 7,330 barrels of bunker fuel reported lost in the incident.
+Astron was delivering 60 tons of corn to Cuba on 7 April 1978, when she ran aground at Punta Cana.
+According to Christopher Paul Baker writing in National Geographic Traveler, the Astron ran aground in a storm, although there is no hurricane or tropical storm listed during this date in the history of the Atlantic Hurricane season of 1978.
+Various other speculations about cause of the sinking have circulated.

+The ship is broken into two distinct sections with the bow above the water and the stern underwater.
+7,330 barrels of bunker fuel were reported lost in the incident.
 The wreck is in water 16 m deep, meaning it can be visited by scuba divers.

 As of April 2025, only a small portion remains above water.